kubedb/website/content/docs/platform/v2026.7.10/api/ace-installer/ace-installer.md

 ### InstallerMetadata

-Metadata describing a generated or imported ACE installer.
+Metadata describing a generated or imported installer.

 ```json
 {